 - Family literacy does not have a separate enrollment goal.
-Each family literacy adult student counts toward the original program's performance and outcome guidelines. - Family literacy programs must be based on a four-component model (1) adult education, (2) Parent and Child Together Time (PACT), (3) parenting and (4) children's education.
+Each family literacy adult student counts toward the original program's performance and outcome guidelines. - Components of a family literacy program model include: 1) adult education; 2) Parent and Child Together Time (PACT); 3) parenting education; and 4) children's education. - Eligible family literacy participants include at least one child between the ages of birth and 18 years and at least one adult who is responsible for the child's well-being and who is consistently an influence on the child's development. - The adult student must meet the eligibility requirements for participation in adult education.

-- Family literacy students are expected to participate in an average of four PACT hours (two facilitated and two un-facilitated) and two parenting hours per month while enrolled in family literacy. - Eligible family literacy participants include at least one child between the ages of birth and 18 years and at least one adult who is responsible for the child's wellbeing and who is consistently an influence on the child's development. - The adult student must meet the eligibility requirements for participation in adult education. - The child education component is to be provided by other local educational agencies.
-ACCS/AE funds may be used to provide the other three components.
+The child education component is to be provided by other local educational agencies.
 Facilities, programs and services shall comply with local, state and federal regulations for serving children.